Evolutionary psychology: History

 20th century evolutionary psychologies mostly bypass Darwin's extensive evolutionary treatment of human psychology, drawing instead from: the biological sciences of their day—especially 20th century evolutionary theory as it is imagined to relate to ancient human environments; the study of paleoanthropology; ethology; and various human sciences, most obviously cognitive psychology.
 For example, writing from a gene-centred perspective on evolution, W.D.
 Hamilton's (1964) papers on inclusive fitness and Robert Trivers's (1972) theories on reciprocity and parental investment helped to re-establish evolutionary thinking in psychology and the other social sciences, though without reference to the place of parental investment, reciprocal altruism and kin selection in Darwin's psychology.
 Likewise, in 1975, Edward O. Wilson combined evolutionary theory with studies of animal and social behavior, principally referencing the works of Lorenz and Tinbergen, in his book Sociobiology: The New Synthesis.

-In the 1970s, two major branches developed from ethology.
-Firstly, the study of animal social behavior (including humans) generated sociobiology, defined by its pre-eminent proponent Edward O. Wilson in 1975 as "the systematic study of the biological basis of all social behavior" and in 1978 as "the extension of population biology and evolutionary theory to social organization."
-Secondly, there was behavioral ecology which placed less emphasis on social behavior; it focused on the ecological and evolutionary basis of animal and human behavior.
+In the 1970s, two major branches of ethology developed.
+Firstly, the study of animal social behavior (including humans) generated sociobiology, defined by its pre-eminent proponent Edward O. Wilson in 1975 as "the systematic study of the biological basis of all social behavior." and in 1978 as "the extension of population biology and evolutionary theory to social organization."
+Secondly, there was behavioral ecology, which placed less emphasis on social behavior; it focused on the ecological and evolutionary basis of animal and human behavior.

-In the 1970s and 1980s university departments began to include the term evolutionary biology in their titles.
+In the 1970s and 1980s, university departments began to include the term evolutionary biology in their titles.
 The modern era of evolutionary psychology was ushered in, in particular, by Donald Symons' 1979 book The Evolution of Human Sexuality and Leda Cosmides and John Tooby's 1992 book The Adapted Mind.
 David Buller observed that the term "evolutionary psychology" is sometimes seen as denoting research based on the specific methodological and theoretical commitments of certain researchers from the Santa Barbara school (University of California), thus some evolutionary psychologists prefer to term their work "human ecology", "human behavioural ecology" or "evolutionary anthropology" instead.

-From psychology there are the primary streams of developmental, social and cognitive psychology.
-Establishing some measure of the relative influence of genetics and environment on behavior has been at the core of behavioral genetics and its variants, notably studies at the molecular level that examine the relationship between genes, neurotransmitters and behavior.
+In psychology, there are the primary streams of developmental, social, and cognitive psychology.
+Establishing some measure of the relative influence of genetics and environment on behavior has been at the core of behavioral genetics and its variants, notably studies at the molecular level that examine the relationship between genes, neurotransmitters, and behavior.
 Dual inheritance theory (DIT), developed in the late 1970s and early 1980s, has a slightly different perspective by trying to explain how human behavior is a product of two different and interacting evolutionary processes: genetic evolution and cultural evolution.
 DIT is seen by some as a "middle-ground" between views that emphasize human universals versus those that emphasize cultural variation.